-that the eleven questions in this case covered more than a single subject of inquiry, it appears that every question fell within the area of refusal established by questioner on the first day of her cross-examination.
+Even though we assume the Government correct in its contention that the 11 questions in this case covered more than a single subject of inquiry, it appears that every question fell within the area of refusal established by petitioner on the first day of her cross-examination.
 The Government admits, pursuant to the holding of United States v.
-Costello, 198 F.2d 200, cert. denied, 344 U.S. 874 (1952), that only one contempt would result if Mrs. Yates had flatly refused on June 26 to answer any questions and had maintained such a position.
-We deem it a fortiari true that where a witness draws the lines of refusal in less sweeping fashion by declining to answer questions within a given area of interrogation, the prosecutor cannot multiply contempts by further questions within that area.
-The policy of the law must be to encourage testimony;
+Costello, 198 F. 2d 200, that only one contempt would result if Mrs. Yates had flatly refused on June 26 to answer any questions and had maintained such a position.
+We deem it a fortiori true that where a witness draws the lines of refusal in less sweeping fashion by declining to answer questions within a generally defined area of interrogation, the prosecutor cannot multiply contempts by further questions within that area.
+The policy of the law must be to encourage testimony; a witness willing to testify freely as to all areas of investigation but one, should not be subject to more numerous charges of contempt than a witness unwilling to give any testimony at all.